 The State Grand Jury meets in Columbia and the Clerk of the State Grand Jury is responsible for managing these jurors.
 The venue of trials of defendants indicted by the State Grand Jury will be set by the presiding judge of the State Grand Jury.
 The Chief Justice will assign a circuit court judge to take jurisdiction of all civil and criminal cases arising out of each State Grand Jury investigation where indictments are returned and set terms of court for the trial of these cases in the county where venue is set.

 Pursuant to an administrative order of the Chief Justice dated December 7, 2000, the administrative role of the Clerk of the State Grand Jury has expanded considerably.
-A copy of that order can be found in the Orders Tab section of this chapter.

 Additionally, civil forfeiture cases may be filed by the Attorney General's Office against real or personal property of a defendant.